PG-AGI/PyRefine/README.md

 ## Step 3.
 Create and activate a virtual environment

-Set up an isolated interpreter so PyRefine’s tools do not clash with your global site-packages:
+Set up an isolated interpreter so PyRefine's tools do not clash with your global site-packages:

 ```bash
 python -m venv .venv